Africa

 Day 2

-This morning enjoy a half day tour of Buenos Aires - a cosmopolitan city that has been influenced by the many immigrants who helped form it and offering beautiful architecture, history and culture.
+Today enjoy a full day tour of Buenos Aires - a cosmopolitan city that has been influenced by the many immigrants who helped form it and offering beautiful architecture, history and culture.

 Our tour starts at the Plaza de Mayo - the historical, political and cultural centre of the city.
 Here you can see the Pink House (Presidential Palace), the Pyramid de Mayo and Metropolitan Cathedral.
 We continue down Avenida de Mayo, with its wide avenues and spacious green areas, past the Obelisk to the neighbourhood of San Telmo, one of the oldest in the city with cobbled streets and colonial houses.
-Every Sunday an antiques fair takes place here around the Plaza Dorrego.
 The vibrant area is the centre for most of the tango parlours, restaurants and bars of the city.
+Every Sunday a major artisan market takes place here around the Plaza Dorrego.

 Going further south, we visit the Italian port neighbourhood of La Boca, with its colourful houses in Caminito Street and many 'cantinas' (small restaurants).
 Also the trendy modern neighbourhood of Puerto Madero, where the old piers have been converted into upmarket offices, apartments and restaurants with views of the Rio de la Plata.